-The outcome of this assumption is a "superimposed inflation allowance" of approximately \$300m on a discounted central estimate basis.
+The outcome of this assumption is a "superimposed inflation allowance" of approximately \$350m on a discounted central estimate basis.
+The majority of this "superimposed inflation allowance" arises in the projected cashflows from 2020 to 2040.

 9.4 Discount rates: Commonwealth bond zero coupon yields